theRAPTLab/gsgo/docs/00-dev-log.md

 * You can also set up a **compound** thing that will allow you to run/debug both node and chrome at the same time.
 You can specify which you are debugging by using the selector in the run button bar, or clicking on the running instance in the call stack display on the left in visual studio code.
 * Otherwise, do `npm run local` as normal and then run the launch config just for the browser.

-**resuming** AT MINIMUM I just need to have clickable sprites.
+**RESUME** AT MINIMUM I just need to have clickable sprites.
 I'd like to be able to augment our base sprite class using decoration instead of inheritance, in a manner similar to how I've implemented Features in agents.
 Furthermore, a main Sprite might have several SUBSPRITES that are controlled by the master.
 That suggests that "sprite" maybe isn't the term I should use.

 ```
 MODELING STUFF